andrewmcveigh/stijl/README.md

 ### Descendants

-Descendant selectors can be defined with:
+Descendant selectors can be defined with nested rules:

     [$#container
      [$span :color "#333"]]